templar-ajay/whatsapp-bot-free/README.md

-A free whatsapp bot to automate sending bulk messages on whatsapp
+A free chrome extension to automate sending bulk messages on whatsapp